 - 1. Bringing the cantilever within a milimeter of the sample's surface can help the user see the laser on the sample. - 2.
 If the cantilever does not align within a few minutes, try another cantilever. - 3.
 After replacing a cantilever, the laser and photo-detector adjustments are usually less than a single turn. - 4.
-The adjustment screws have backlash; sometimes the motion is not perfectly linear. - The detector has two modes: high and low gain.
+The adjustment screws may have backlash; sometimes the motion is not perfectly linear. - 5.
+The detector has two modes: high and low gain.
 High gain allows more laser light through the detector than low gain.
-Low gain is commonly used for tip scanning systems. - 6.
+High gain is commonly used for most scanning purposes because it has a better signal to noise ratio. - 6.
 When in vibrating mode, if the resonance peak appears inverted at the top, reduce the amplitude slider.
-If further adjustments are necessary, switch the detector gain from high to low. - 7.
-If the Beam Position is not aligned within a few turns of the adjustment knobs, the photo-detector can be manually adjusted by loosening the set screws holding the detector down and repositioning the detector so that the Top + Bottom signal is maximized while the Beam Position is mostly centered.
+If further adjustments are necessary, switch the detector gain from high to low. - If the Beam Position is not aligned within a few turns of the adjustment knobs, the photodetector can be manually adjusted by loosening the set screws holding the detector down and repositioning the detector so that the Top + Bottom signal is maximized while the Beam Position is mostly centered.